KiwiStudios/EventBusForUnity-docs/docs/getting-started/static-listeners.md

 # Static [Listener] methods

 Very straight forward, works out of the box.

+Does not need any form of registration or deregistration, as the Listener is just called directly and there is always only one Listener to call.

 ```csharp
 using Assembly_CSharp.EventBusForUnity; // Note: per assembly an EventBus is generated, so this might have a different prefix than 'Assembly_CSharp'